Amazon EC2: A Comprehensive Operations and Architecture Reference

 Cost Optimization

-• Set DeleteOnTermination: true for ephemeral instances
+• Set DeleteOnTermination: true for volumes attached to ephemeral or disposable instances

-• Terminate development instances outside business hours
+• Terminate development and staging instances outside of business hours

 Performance